pkp/pkp-docs/dev/upgrade-guide/en/index.md

 2. Database
     - Charset and collation on database, tables and fields
     - Database engine is innoDB for database and all tables (MariaDB/MySQL only)
-3. Web server
-    - Remove the temporary vhost redirection
-    - Restore original PHP timeouts and memory limits
-4. Register a new user account and login
+3. Register a new user account and login
      - Register an author
      - Get a registration email
      - Login with the new user
-5. Complete the editorial workflow
+4. Complete the editorial workflow
     - As a Journal Manager:
         - Create a new testing journal
         - Register your new user as an author in the testing journal